KasparEtter/ef1p/pages/email/email.md

 mail clients don't know whether a message has been forwarded or whether the user was a hidden recipient if the user's address is not listed among the recipients.
-By inspecting the `Received` headers, mail clients could easily distinguish between the two scenarios in most cases:
+By inspecting the `Received` header fields, mail clients could easily distinguish between the two scenarios in most cases:
-If the message has been forwarded, there should be a `Received` header with one of the recipient addresses in the `for` clause.
+If the message has been forwarded, there should be a `Received` header field with one of the recipient addresses in the `for` clause.
 Recovering the address through which a message has been forwarded to your mailbox could be useful for [filtering](#email-filtering) incoming messages into different folders automatically.
-And as we've discussed [earlier](#bcc-removal), mail clients shouldn't offer a reply-to-all option for messages where the user was a `Bcc` recipient because this could leak what the sender tried to hide by using the `Bcc` option.
+And as we discussed [earlier](#bcc-removal), mail clients shouldn't offer a reply-to-all option for messages where the user was a `Bcc` recipient as this could leak what the sender tried to hide by using the `Bcc` field.

 </details>